converged-computing/slurm-operator/README.md

 > What happens when I run out of things to do on a Monday... ohno

 This will be an attempt at creating a slurm operator.
 I mostly want to learn a production setup for SLURM, and have some fun!
-Note that most of the files are not added yet.
+Note that it's not working yet!
+The next step is to customize the configuration files (e.g., slurm.conf and slurmdbd.conf) to be config maps, and specific to the cluster.

 ## Development